HazyefahKhan/Recall/README.md

-# Exam Simulator MCQ - Anki Plugin
+# Recall - Anki Plugin

-This Anki plugin adds a new note type for Multiple Choice Questions (MCQ) with enhanced features for exam simulation.
+This Anki plugin adds a new note type focused on active recall learning, helping you strengthen your memory through targeted question-answer pairs.

 ## Features

-- Custom MCQ note type with multiple options
+- Custom active recall note type with multiple options
-- Support for multiple correct answers
-- Explanations for both correct and incorrect answers
+- Support for configurable correct and incorrect answers
+- Detailed explanations for all options
-- Interactive option selection
+- Interactive card interface with randomized option presentation
-- Visual feedback for correct and incorrect answers
+- Visual feedback for chosen answers
+- Markdown formatting support with syntax highlighting for code

 ## Installation